dida-do/dida-tools/README.md

 ```

 Note that the config contains objects such as functions and classes which corresponding keyword arguments
-(for example `OPTIMZER` and the corresponding `OPTIMZER_CONFIG` containing for example the learning rate).
+(for example `OPTIMIZER` and the corresponding `OPTIMIZER_CONFIG` with for example the learning rate).
 The reason for this seemingly verbose architecture is that training routines can be fully captured and shared.
-Additionally, they can easily be logged and code refactoring is required to exchange hyperparameters.
+Additionally, they can easily be logged and no code refactoring is required to exchange hyperparameters.
 Everything can happen in the config, once the training routine is set up as desired.

+## Training

 ## Models

-## Training

 ## Datasets